MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ### Evaluate your workload design

-Begin this logical design exercise by evaulating the following components of your workload design.
+Begin this logical design exercise by evaluating the following components of your workload design.

 - Infrastructure components like compute clusters and databases